 A background in science and a modest amount of mathematics is required for this module.
-It is divided into two parts, each consisting of a full-colour book, DVD and web-based material.
-Project work, DVD and web-based activities support and extend these two parts.
+It is divided into two parts, each consisting of a full-colour book and web-based material.
+Project work and web-based activities support and extend these two parts.

 The sun and stars

 We start with the sun – our star – and then explore the properties of other stars.
 You will see that there is an astonishing range of stellar types, and that our sun, though essential for our existence, is an unremarkable member of the stellar menagerie that encompasses massive blue stars, brown dwarfs, red giants, supergiants and white dwarfs.
 You will learn how the various types of star are born, how they live powered by nuclear reactions, and how they die, including the spectacular death of supergiants in supernovae – perhaps leaving behind a pulsar, perhaps even a black hole.
 Throughout this first part the relationship between stars and the interstellar medium is explored and you will see how the stars and interstellar gas are linked together in a process of cosmic recycling.

 The activities supporting this first part include practical project work, mostly based on observations of celestial objects that you will make.
 All the projects are straightforward – no experience is required – and all can be done in an urban environment with the naked eye.
 There are also extensive computer and web-based activities.
 So, for example, you will retrieve and analyse astronomical data from sources on the internet, and use computer spreadsheets to investigate some of the theoretical ideas that are presented in the module.
 You will also use the internet as a source of up-to-date information about astronomical observatories, space missions and experiments.